danhetrick/shabti/README.md

 #### IRC Functions

-##### `server`
+##### `raw`
 * *Arguments*: 1 (text to send)
 * *Returns*: nothing
 * Sends "raw" text to the IRC server; that is, the bot will send the server this text without any modification.
 This can be used to send IRC commands that don't have **Shabti** built-in functions to perform.
-For example, to send a private message to Bob, you could use `server("PRIVMSG Bob :Hello world!")`.
+For example, to send a private message to Bob, you could use `raw("PRIVMSG Bob :Hello world!")`.

 ##### `set`
 * *Arguments*: 2+ (target,flags,arguments)